nahoom567/AdvancedTrivia/README.md

 # Features
 This project includes many features and parts:

 Multithreaded Server

-Serialization and Deserialization between server and clients DB to store the information of the players and stats LoginManager which takes care of the login and signup process RoomManager and GameManager that cordinate with one another to handle the creation of rooms and games (every room can only contain one game until its completion)
+Serialization and Deserialization between server and clients

+DB to store the information of the players and stats

+LoginManager which takes care of the login and signup process

+RoomManager and GameManager that cordinate with one another to handle the creation of rooms and games (every room can only contain one game until its completion).

-StatisticsManager which is responsible for collecting stats about the game and players. and a lot more
+StatisticsManager which is responsible for collecting stats about the game and players and a lot more features.

+This entire project is done using C++ and C for the server and C# for the GUI.